ariel-ricaldoni/Controller/README.md

 ## Prerequisites

 To build this project you must have .NET Core 3.1 SDK installed on the development machine and either Visual Studio 2019 or Visual Studio Code.
-The Xbox Controller driver xinput1_4.dll must also be available on the development machine.
+The Xbox gamepad driver xinput1_4.dll must also be available on the development machine.

 ## Deployment